CharGoon26/Doctor-Who-Dex-Privacy-Policy/README.md

 You have the right to review what data is connected to your profile or request its permanent erasure.

-To delete your player profile, card inventory, battle statistics, and transaction logs permanently from our system, please submit a formal request via a support ticket in our [Official Support Server](https://discord.gg/AtdytZ5egm) or contact the developers directly on Discord at **@bigfatbrimmy** and **@melanutella**.
+To delete your player profile, card inventory, battle statistics, Ko-fi transaction ties, and logs permanently from our system, please submit a formal request via a support ticket in our [Official Support Server](https://discord.gg/AtdytZ5egm) or contact the developers directly on Discord at **@bigfatbrimmy** and **@melanutella**.